The Best Frameworks Come from Product Engineers

 The Ideal Flow

-That same engineer (or their team) extracts the pattern into a reusable framework.
-It's not perfect.
-It's probably not generalized enough for every team.
-But it solves the actual problem, because the person building it is also the person experiencing the problem.
+The pattern I've seen work consistently starts on a feature team.
+Someone notices they've written the same boilerplate for the fifth time, or that three teams have independently built slightly different solutions to the same problem.
+That engineer extracts it into a reusable framework.
+It's not perfect, and probably not generalized enough for every team, but it solves the actual problem, because the person building it is also the person experiencing it.

 This is the flow that produced the declarative component systems I wrote about in Building Declarative Systems to Scale Product Engineering.
 A product team felt the pain of building complex UI with imperative UIKit.
 They built a declarative abstraction to solve it.
 It worked.
 Platform engineering adopted it and scaled it across the organization.